-Group equity at 31 December 2013 stood at €710.3m (year-end 2012: €724.7m), equivalent to 52% of total assets.
-Equity was affected by the impact of a €1 million loss on the buyback of own shares during the year, the impairment provisions recognised and the payment of a €16.2m dividend in April 2013 from 2012 profits.
+Group equity at 31 December 2013 stood at \notin 710.3m (year-end 2012: \notin 724.7m), equivalent to 52% of total assets.
+Equity was affected by the impact of a \notin 1 million buyback of own shares during the year, the impairment provisions recognised and the payment of a \notin 16.2m dividend in April 2013 from 2012 profits.
 The dividend effort falls under the umbrella of the Company's stated aim of providing its shareholders with attractive remuneration while keeping leverage at reduced levels so that it can fund investment in new projects at a time of restricted access to credit.